 A spouse seeking alimony must bear in mind that an award of alimony causes federal income tax consequences.
 Alimony is taxable to the spouse who receives the alimony and is deductible by the spouse who pays alimony.

 With an award of alimony, a spouse has the opportunity to build a career, advance his or her education, employment training, or other opportunities so that person may become self-supporting or self-sufficient in the future.
 An ideal candidate for alimony may include a spouse who supported the other in advancing their career, or a spouse whose career was put on hold due to family obligations.
-If you have questions concerning alimony, I encourage you to contact my office for a free confidential consultation with me.
+If you have questions concerning alimony, I encourage you to contact my office for a personal confidential consultation with me.